Workplace Discrimination (General)

 Direct discrimination is where someone is treated unfairly or unequally simply because they belong to a particular group or category of people.
 For example, an employer who refuses to employ someone because they are of Aboriginal or Torres Strait Islander descent is directly discriminating against that person.

 Indirect discrimination happens when a business practice, policy or procedure which appears on its face to treat everyone the same, however, has an underlying unequal or disproportionate effect on different groups of people according to their sex, race, etc.

 For example, an employer who says that they need a person over 180cm tall to do a job is likely to end up discriminating against women and some ethnic groups because they are less likely to be this height then men or people from other ethnic groups.
-If it possible to show that the job does not need someone at that particular height or that the position could be easily adapted to suit people who aren’t that tall, then they could be indirectly discriminating on the grounds of sex and race.

 The law contains a number of exemptions which allow discrimination in specified circumstances.
 The main exemptions are:

 - Where a person with a disability is unable to perform “the inherent requirements of the job”.

 - Where the employment of a person with a disability requires special assistance in order to do the work and “the provision of those special services or facilities would cause unjustifiable hardship to the employer”.